zuozhenggh/learning-library/analytics-library/oas-workshop/augmented-analytics-for-hr/augmented-analytics-for-hr.md

 ### Prerequisites ###

+This Lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
+- You have completed:
+    - Lab: Generate SSH Keys
+    - Lab: Prepare Setup
+    - Lab: Environment Setup
-Login to Oracle Analytics Server
+- Login to Oracle Analytics Server (url?
+User-id and paasword)

-Access to the following files:
+- The following files are required to complete Lab 3:
- * Attrition training.xlsx
+    - Attrition training.xlsx
- * Employee analysis.dva
+    - Employee analysis.dva

 ## **STEP** 1: Using Machine Learning to Accelerate Root Cause Analysis
-In this exercise we are going to import a data set containing a number of employee records wi various attributes that record employee experience, performance, and incentive.
+In this exercise we are going to import a data set containing a number of employee records with various attributes that record employee experience, performance, and incentive.
 The data is historical in nature and includes a data element that identifies whether the employee has left the organization.

 Note the attrition column, a binary indicator.
 Each employee record contains either a “yes” or a “no” response.